ShareSave

 Description

 Welcome to Bar Harbor Farm, a remarkable period farmhouse offering the perfect balance of character and contemporary family living.
 Believed to date from the 1800s and thoughtfully extended by the current owners, this substantial detached home provides flexible accommodation arranged over two generous floors.
-Set within approximately 11.5 acres, the property is complemented by an impressive equestrian facility including a triple stable block, multiple paddocks and a menage.

 Accessed via elegant automatic wrought-iron gates, a secluded tree-lined gravel driveway creates an impressive approach and leads to ample parking and turning.
 A further five-bar electric gate opens to an additional parking area and provides access to extensive garaging and the main entrance, ensuring excellent privacy and security.